Advances in Hematologic Malignancies Issue 2, Spring 2013

-Denusomab, a fully human monoclonal antibody that antagonizes RANKL signaling and decreases osteoclast activity, is the newest therapy for hypercalcemia.
-Denusomab is approved by the U.S. Food and Drug Administration for osteoporosis and to prevent skeletal metastases in solid tumors, but it is not yet approved for myeloma, though several studies have indicated it is effective and its use can be considered in bisphosphanate-refractory disease.
+Denosumab, a fully human monoclonal antibody that antagonizes RANKL signaling and decreases osteoclast activity, is the newest therapy for hypercalcemia.
+Denosumab is approved by the U.S. Food and Drug Administration for osteoporosis and to prevent skeletal metastases in solid tumors, but it is not yet approved for myeloma, though several studies have indicated it is effective and its use can be considered in bisphosphonate-refractory disease.
 Older therapies such as plicamycin, gallium are often mentioned in textbooks, but are rarely used in contemporary clinical practice.

 Hypercalcemia is usually an ominous indication that either the myeloma disease has relapsed or that the patient is not responding to current therapy.
 It is, therefore, important to give systemic myeloma therapy as soon as possible to prevent recurrence of hypercalcemia.

 Dana-Farber currently has more than a dozen active and enrolling